OUR RECENT PROJECTS

 STRATEGIC COMMERCIAL LAND AT KINGMOOR

 Chroma was appointed to lead and manage a multidisciplinary team to prepare and submit an outline planning application for 140,000sqft (12,900sqm) of logistics/employment floorspace.
-The site was unallocated, greenfield land and had a number of matters to consider and overcome as part of the application submission.
-Chroma have successfully received planning permission and led discussions with the Local Authority on appropriate wording of phased planning conditions.
+The site was unallocated, greenfield land and had a number of matters to consider and overcome as part of the application submission including net biodiversity gain, ancient trees, ecological constraints and highways.

 BRISTOL CLIFTON